Amitprajapati111/Lernify/Project_Technical_Breakdown.md

 ## 12. HOW TO EXPLAIN THIS PROJECT CONFIDENTLY
 - **30-Second Elevator Pitch:** "Learnify is a comprehensive Learning Management System built on the MERN stack.
 It streamlines administration, role-based workflows, and features a custom-built real-time virtual classroom using WebRTC to facilitate live, interactive peer-to-peer video sessions without relying on expensive third-party APIs."
 - **2-Minute Pitch:** (Expand on the 30s pitch) "I identified that integrating Zoom with existing ERPs was clunky.
 I architected Learnify to handle the entire lifecycle.
 Admins manage taxonomy and bulk uploads via streams.
 Teachers manage materials and grades.
-The crown jewel is the live class module: I utilized Socket.io as a signaling server for WebRTC, enabling P2P video, live chat, and automated duration-based attendance tracking calculated on the backend."
+The crown jewel is the live class module: I utilized Socket.io as a signaling server for WebRTC, enabling P2P video, live chat, and automated duration-based attendance tracking calculated on the backend.
+To ensure reliability across unpredictable dorm and home WiFi networks, I integrated robust STUN/TURN server configurations for guaranteed NAT traversal."
 - **Defending Design Decisions:**
   - *Why not Next.js?* "An LMS is heavily gated behind auth; public SEO isn't required.
 Vite + pure React offered faster development iterations."
   - *Why local uploads?* "For MVP speed.
 In production, I'd wrap the Multer streams to pipe directly to AWS S3 to keep the Node server stateless."